Undergraduate Seniors, Graduate Students, & Alumni

 b.
 Overall education-related debt

 c.
-Ability/plans to pay for graduate school independently
+Ability/plans to pay for graduate school independently - Two letters of recommendation

 a.
 One from a faculty member who is well acquainted with the individual